paulkroe/Torchify/README.md

 Group members: Paul Kroeger (pk2819)

 # (Optional) Part 4: Code Optimization:
 To show some code optimization capabilites we added the following functionallity.
 Torchify now supports the use of a code module. this code module should be used to define and compute dimensions and other variables needed accross the initialization of several modules.
-For a more detailed explaination please consider the video demonstartion.
+For a more detailed explaination please consider the video demonstartion (`demo.mp4`).
 In the code section we do the following optimizations:

 1. Constant folding